Revisiting the Neural Tangent Kernel: the role of large width and depth: Related work

 The learning dynamics of overparameterized neural networks have been extensively studied through the lenses of kernel methods and Hessian-based analysis.
-A key development in this area is the neural tangent kernel (NTK), introduced by~\citet{jacot2018neural}, which describes how infinitely wide fully-connected neural networks trained with gradient descent evolve linearly in function space.
-The NTK framework formalizes how, under common assumptions—particularly Gaussian initialization and wide-layer limits—neural networks behave similarly to kernel methods during training. \citet{arora2019exact} extend the NTK to convolutional neural networks (CNN), further highlighting the framework's capacity to capture learning dynamics.
+A key development in this area is the neural tangent kernel, introduced by~\citet{jacot2018neural}, which describes how infinitely wide, fully-connected neural networks trained with gradient descent evolve linearly in function space.
+While theoretically allowing one to study any loss function, their paper pays specific attention to the Euclidean loss to derive a closed-form solution for the output of the model.
+The NTK framework formalizes how under common assumptions—particularly Gaussian initialization and wide-layer limits—neural networks behave similarly to kernel methods during training. \citet{arora2019exact} extend the NTK to convolutional neural networks (CNN), further highlighting the framework's capacity to capture learning dynamics.
+Other architectures and losses, such as cross-entropy, have been explored using the NTK dynamics in \citet{yudivergence, fleissner2025infinite}.

 Subsequent work has reinforced the kernel-based interpretation of training dynamics through analyses of the Hessian matrix. \citet{liu2020linearity, liu2022loss} and \citet{belkin2021fit} demonstrate that the loss landscape of overparameterized neural networks often exhibits near-linearity, with low-curvature regions and small-norm Hessians, supporting the NTK-based approximation.
 These findings suggest that network outputs are relatively stable during training, especially for wide architectures with standard initialization. \citet{lee2020finite} provide an in-depth empirical analysis of NTK models and their performance compared to finite-width neural networks of various architectures (e.g. fully-connected, CNNs).
 One key observation is that NTKs often outperform finite-width networks, yet are usually surpassed by conventional CNNs.